High-PO/eks_example/README.md

 # eks_example

->The repository contains samples required to use EKS
+>The repository contains samples required to use EKS.
->Click on the folder to see an example
+>Click on the folder to see an example.